rachejazz/rachejazz/README.md

 - ⚡ Fun fact: ...
 -->

-They're too new, but can read: [Blogs](https://rachejazz.me/blogs.html)
+They're too new, but can read: [My Blogs](https://rachejazz.me/blogs.html)